Weekly and monthly options

-With IG, you can spread bet or trade CFDs on an option’s price.
+With IG, you can trade CFDs on an option’s price.
 Your positions will always be cash-settled at expiry.
 You’ll never have to deliver, or take delivery of, the underlying.

 You can use options to speculate on whether the price of a financial market will move above or below a certain level – the strike price – at the option’s expiry.
 For weekly options this is on the following Friday, and for monthly options the third Friday of the month.
 The date of expiry for quarterly options will depend on the market being traded.

 You can find more details of the expiry time in the ‘information’ tab of the deal ticket.
 If you want to use options for intraday trading, take a look at our daily options – trade with low spreads and get greater leverage than on spot market positions.

 There are two types of weekly, monthly and quarterly option – calls and puts.

 - If you think the market is going to rise, you’d buy a call